Azure/CanadaPubSecALZ/docs/archetypes/machinelearning.md

 4. Data engineering and transformation tasks can be done with Spark using Azure Databricks.
 Transformed data would be stored back in the data lake.
 5. Machine learning would be done using Azure Machine Learning.
 6. Models would be containerized and pushed to Azure Container Registry from Azure ML.
-7. Models would be the deployed as services to Azure Kubernetes Service from Container Registry.
+7. Models would be the deployed as services to either Azure Kubernetes Service or App Service from Container Registry.
 8. Secrets and keys would be stored safely in Azure Key Vault.
 9. Monitoring and logging would be through Application Insights.